New Zealand hip-hop: Hip hop in the 2020s

+Notable national awards

 APRA Silver Scroll Award

 The annual APRA Silver Scroll Awards in New Zealand is a prestigious honour for New Zealand songwriters.
 In 1999, King Kapisi became the first hip hop artist to receive the Silver Scroll Award for his single Reverse Resistance.
 In 2002, Che Fu (and Godfrey de Grut) won for Misty Frequencies, Nesian Mystik in 2004 with their single For the People, and in 2004, Scribe and P-Money won with their huge hit Not Many.

+Taite Music Prize

+The annual Taite Music Prize honours the best New Zealand album of year, regardless of genre, judged on originality, creativity and musicianship, rather than sales or commercial factors..
+In 2026 rapper Tom Scott became a finalist for a record seventh time.
+Two of the first 16 annual prizes have been won by hip hop artists: Scott in 2019, for Avantdale Bowling Club, and Ladi6 in 2011 for The Liberation Of....